harshnehal1996/ML_OPS/reports/README.md

 >
 > Answer:

 We ensured reproducibility by using config files and hydra to store parameters for each experiment so that by running the code with different config files anyone could reproduce the experiments.
 Whenever an experiment is run the train_model.py takes in the config.yaml file which points to the particular experiment that we wish to run.
-The parameters are loaded from the config file for the particualr experiment and these are used to run the experiment.
+The parameters are loaded from the config file for the particular experiment and these are used to run the experiment.
 We also use docker to enhance the reproducibility.

 ### Question 14